NVIDIA's $20B Groq Deal: Why the AI King Licensed Its Biggest Challenger's Technology

 - Networking: Mellanox/InfiniBand

-This full-stack control is enormously valuable for enterprise sales.
+This fuller stack is enormously valuable for enterprise sales.

-Groq's team includes Jonathan Ross, who led the development of Google's TPU (Tensor Processing Unit).
+The acqui-hire component brings over key Groq engineers, including talent from the team led by Jonathan Ross, who led the development of Google's TPU (Tensor Processing Unit).
 This expertise is rare and valuable.

 What This Means for the Industry